CrossLangNV/MT-ComparEval/readme.md

 The default configuration shipped with the software includes only the basic BLEU-related metrics.
 If you are interested only for these metrics, proceed to the next chapter "Basic Installation".

 There is the possibility to enable additional metrics.
-At the moment, the tool "Hjerson" is supported but it is optional.
+At the moment, the tool "Hjerson" is supported, but it is optional.
 Its entries are commented out in the file `config.neon` , in folder `app\config`, after downloading the software.
 If you are interested in enabling Hjerson, you should edit this file and uncomment (remove the leading `#` from) the lines that contain the name of the metric.
 Then proceed to the installation as following.

 ## Basic Installation